The following RECM Funds are available as Tax-Free Investments:

 A retirement annuity however normally carries Regulation 28 restrictions in terms of the asset that could be held in this form.
 Equity is restricted to a maximum of 75% and offshore assets to 25%.
 Retirement annuities also normally have restrictions in terms of access to the underlying assets before retirement age – which is set at minimum age 55.

 A Tax-Free Investment makes sense for income earners who have already reached the maximum contributions allowed to their retirement annuity, or for those who would like more flexibility in terms of investment options, and access to capital in an emergency.

 AGE AND STAGE 3: Retirement

 After retirement, an investor’s marginal tax rate is determined by income drawn from the retirement products and other taxable income.
 If this rate is greater than 30%, an investor may well consider an endowment policy issued by a life insurance company to house their investments.
 The investor would not benefit from any exemptions on interest income and capital gains for assets in this form, but this may still be worthwhile if tax paid is at a lower rate than would otherwise be the case.
-Endowment policies have a five-year minimum life however, which imposes liquidity constraints on a portfolio.
+Endowment policies do impose liquidity constraints within the first five years however.